DecisionsDev/odm-docker-kubernetes/authentication/README.md

   The extended  error message from the SSL handshake exception is: [unable to find valid certification path to requested target].
   ```

-Pay attention, for some openId server like Azure AD, you also have to provide a root CA Certificate Authority.
-For Azure AD, it's Digicert.
+Pay attention, for some openId server like Azure AD, you also have to provide a root Certificate Authority.
+For Azure AD, currently, root CA is [Digicert](https://www.digicert.com/).

 ## Missing or Invalid Allowed Domain List